-The award given by PILRAP is a forgivable loan for participants who maintain qualifying employment and adhere to program rules as outlined in the master promissory note and compliance statement.
+The award given by PILRAP is a forgivable loan for participants who demonstrated qualifying employment and adhere to program rules.

-If the recipient works for less than one year in qualifying employment then he or she must inform the AUWCL Aid Office within thirty (30) days of the change in employment.
+If the recipient works for less than one year in qualifying employment then they must inform the AUWCL Financial Aid Office within thirty (30) days of the change in employment.
 The recipient may have to repay the portion of the award that corresponds to any period of time during the year in which the recipient did not maintain qualifying employment.
 The repayment must be made within that same year.